 (Photo Credit: Zao Bao)

-Five people were killed in road accidents over the last week.
+Five people were killed in traffic accidents over the last week.
 This isn’t acceptable.
 It’s time for us drivers to re-evaluate our driving habits on the road.

-Singapore roads have been plagued with tragic road accidents and fatalities over the last week.
+Singapore roads have been plagued with traffic accidents and fatalities over the last week.
 A 19-year-old undergraduate was killed in a horrific traffic collision last Thursday.
 This was followed by another fatal collision on Sunday that took the life of a 23-year-old woman.

 Three pedestrians were also killed when a lorry ploughed into them as they were walking on a pavement.
 This happened yesterday morning.

 Despite living in a “first-world country”, our driving culture and road etiquette have a lot left to be desired.
 In fact, it appears we are more concerned about the time it takes to reach our destination than the safety of others on the road.

 With the hope of eliminating road accidents and fatalities, we’ll be taking a look at some driving habits and practices that us drivers should improve upon.